Carefree self-guided walking and geocaching holidays with a personal touch.

 A large part of both routes pass through a natural park.

-All in all, it’s 110 kms of wild coastline and 75 thousand hectares of protected area within Sw Alentejo and Vincentine Coast Natural Park, comprising diverse habitats, some of them still quite unchanged and untouched, where you will find several species of endemic plants as well as a large number of animal species, particularly amphibians, birds and sea fauna.
+All in all, there’s 110 kms of wild coastline and 75 thousand hectares of protected area within Sw Alentejo and Vincentine Coast Natural Park, comprising diverse habitats, some of them still quite unchanged and untouched, where you will find several species of endemic plants as well as a large number of animal species, particularly amphibians, birds and sea fauna.

 Nature, authentic rural life and a very mild climate, pampered by over 300 days of sunshine per year, make this region an unmissable destination for lovers of nature tourism.